Save for the grace of God there go I. You are welcome. Be and stay blessed!

-In this modern day interpretation of the Prodigal Son—this is the lesson our main character, Liam Page (Alex Roe), a Country Music superstar; was about to learn, after leaving Josie (Jessica Rothe) at the altar, a father, and a townspeople behind some eight years ago.
-Carrying an eight year old memory in his pocket that he listened to every night after walking away.
-A constant reminder of a past he could not let go.
+In this modern-day interpretation of the Prodigal Son—this is the lesson our main character, Liam Page (Alex Roe), a Country Music superstar; was about to learn, after leaving Josie (Jessica Rothe) at the altar, a father, and townspeople behind some eight years ago.
+Carrying an eight-year-old memory in his pocket that he listened to every night after walking away.
+A constant reminder of a past of which he could not let go.

 After seeing the death of his best friend Mason, on the news, Liam leaves his concert responsibilities behind and returns to St. Augustine, Louisiana to attend Mason’s funeral.
 Sitting on the church steps, to avoid being noticed, Josie sees him and later gut punches him at the cemetery.

-He soon discovers an seven year old surprise (Abby Ryder Fortson) with his late mother’s namesake Billy.
+He soon discovers a seven-year-old surprise (Abby Ryder Fortson) with his late mother’s namesake Billy.
 A surprise that was pivotal in the healing process for all.
 That had more in common with him than even he knew.
 The son of Pastor Brian (John Benjamin Hickey).
-A man so lost in his own grief he could find no words to comfort Liam, a good son, who took a bad turn for all the wrong reasons.
+Who is a man so lost in his own grief he can find no words to comfort Liam, a good son, who took a bad turn for all the wrong reasons.

 We give Forever My Girl